 These garlic ranch pretzels make a great hostess gift.
 Or anything gift.
 Make them cute and put them in a mason jar.
 Teacher's gift?
+Your family won't be happy if you give these all away.
+They are that good!

-1 Tablespoon garlic powder (NOT garlic salt)
+Garlic powder (NOT garlic salt)

 Add 8 oz of Orville Redenbacher oil to spices/seasonings.